The Emperor Is Real: Horus LA Lewis El Bey and the Nyan-Ko-Pong Sovereign Maroon Nation Are Doing What Our Ancestors Demanded

 Every generation of colonized people produces those who decide the law of the mountain is more legitimate than the law of the ship.
 Cudjoe decided this in the Blue Mountains of Jamaica in the 1720s, when he led the Leeward Maroons into a decade of guerrilla warfare that the British Empire could not win.
 Nanny decided this before Cudjoe — in the same mountains, with the same clarity, with an additional dimension of spiritual power that the British colonial records describe with barely concealed terror.
 The Saramaka of Suriname decided this in 1762 when they signed a treaty with the Dutch that their descendants enforced in the Inter-American Court of Human Rights in 2007, winning a landmark sovereignty ruling that is still binding today.
 In every case, the colonial powers, the governments, the media establishments of their time — dismissed these people.
 Called them bandits.
 Called them madmen.
 Called them criminals.
 Then signed treaties with them, or lost in court, or both.

 We tell you this because you need to understand the frame through which Maroon Histories looks at Emperor Horus LA Lewis El Bey and the Nyan-Ko-Pong: Sovereign Maroon Global Tribal Nation Territories.
 We are not the Jamaica Gleaner running an entertainment feature.
-We are not the Jamaica Star cataloguing the latest controversy.
 We are the publication that has spent months documenting three thousand years of legal architecture built to suppress exactly what Emperor Lewis is asserting.
 And from that position, we say clearly: what he is doing is not madness.
 It is Maroon tradition.
 It is legally grounded.
-And it deserves the serious analysis that only a Maroon-centered publication can provide.

 Who Is Horus LA Lewis El Bey?
 The Full Story, Not the Punchline

 Before he was Emperor, Horace Lewis was a Jamaican DJ who spent years writing “LA Lewis is a big DJ” on walls across Kingston.
 The media made this a punchline for years.
 But look at it differently.
-A man with no institutional backing, no political party, no inherited wealth — claiming space, asserting presence, refusing to be invisible on the walls of the city that had no particular interest in seeing him.
+A man with no institutional backing, no political party, no inherited wealth — claiming space, asserting presence, refusing to be invisible.
 That is not the behavior of a fool.
 That is the behavior of someone who understands that sovereignty begins with assertion.

 Sixteen years ago, that same man began building the Nyan-Ko-Pong: Sovereign Maroon Global Tribal Nation Territories.
 Not announcing it.
 Building it.
 Writing a constitution — now in its third revision as of September 2025.
 Establishing government ministries.
 Creating official documentation for members: Nativity Papers, Identification Cards, Travel Permits.
-Constructing a parallel governance infrastructure rooted in Maroon tradition, African legal philosophy and the UN Declaration on the Rights of Indigenous Peoples.
-Surrounding himself not with yes-men and hangers-on but with legislators, lawyers, doctors and scholars who comprise the Maroon government structure.
+Surrounding himself not with yes-men but with legislators, lawyers, doctors and scholars.

 “He traces his bloodline to Chief Tufton Lewis and Queen Nanny Rowe — connecting him directly to the Windward Maroon warrior tradition that forced the British Crown to the negotiating table in 1740.
 This is not performance.
 This is lineage.”